-Failure to observe the proper withdrawal procedure results in the recording of "F", "U", and/or "Z" grades for all courses if a student leaves during a term.
-The transcript indicates "unofficial withdrawal" if the student leaves the college during or after a term without filing a written notice of intention to discontinue enrollment.
+Failure to observe the proper withdrawal procedure results in the recording failing grades for all courses if a student leaves during a term.

 Official withdrawal from the college is effective on the date that the Dean of Students signs a withdrawal form or receives a letter stating intention to discontinue enrollment.
-A withdrawal date may not be retroactive and must fall within a term if grades of "W" are to be recorded.
+A withdrawal date must fall within a term if grades of "W" are to be recorded.
 The Academic Standing Committee may require a student who has withdrawn from the college and who seeks readmission to present medical or other evidence demonstrating that the conditions leading to the withdrawal are no longer operative.
 If it is felt that it is not in the best interests of the student or the college, permission to return may be denied.